Federal Council for the Advancement of Aborigines and Torres Strait Islanders: Expansion and name change (1958–1966)

 The organisation grew in numbers, especially among Aboriginal and Torres Strait Islander people.
 From the original 25 founding members, the organisation's membership grew to 220 in 1965; over the same time frame, the number of Aboriginal members grew from 4 to 65.
 From 1963, an annual conference was held in Canberra, Capital Territory, attracting delegates from 65 affiliated organisations, with one third of attendees at the conference in 1970 being Indigenous.
-In 1963 or 1964, nurse and activist Isobelle Mary Ferguson, as honorary secretary of the Aboriginal Affairs Association, read that organisation's report at the conference.
+At that time, Joe McGinness was president.
+Gordon Bryant (then vice-president) and Victorian AAL activist Stan Davey attended the inaugural three-day conference held in Canberra over the Easter weekend (mid-April 1963), at which Aboriginal people were given a platform to speak.
+Nurse and activist Isobelle Mary Ferguson, as honorary secretary of the Aboriginal Affairs Association, read that organisation's report at the conference.
+At the conference, FCAA resolved to write to the Yolngu people of Yirrkala, through mission superintendent Edgar Wells, in order to find out their feelings about the proposed mining of bauxite on their traditional lands on the Gove Peninsula, in Arnhem Land, Northern Territory.
+The conference was given page one coverage by Tribune, the official organ of the Communist Party of Australia.

 In 1964, the organisation's remit was expanded to include Torres Strait Islanders, and the name was therefore changed to the "Federal Council for the Advancement of Aborigines and Torres Strait Islanders".

-Joe McGinness was the first Aboriginal president of FCAATSI, and Stan Davey (who was also active in the Aborigines Advancement League in Victoria) was secretary.
+Joe McGinness was the first Aboriginal president of FCAATSI in 1961, remaining in the position until the end of the organisation for all but one year.
+Stan Davey (who was also active in the AAL) was general secretary for ten years.

+From the early 1960s, Winnie Branson attended the national conference in Canberra as a member of the Adelaide Delegation, becoming the first South Australian state secretary of FCAATSI in early 1967 and holding the position until 1971.